-Much as CFOs evolved from their money-counter roots to become the CEO’s close strategic partner, CHROs are on the cusp of a transformation.
-It’s a role with administrative origins, focused on an asset whose scarcity has become among the biggest constraints on corporate growth.
+Much as CFOs evolved from their money-counter roots to become the CEO’s strategic partner, CHROs are on the cusp of a transformation as they focus on an asset that is critical for corporate growth.

 If you are old enough to have known anyone in charge of a corporation’s finances in the 1970s, he might not have worn a green eyeshade, but he was assuredly relegated to the back office, focused on accounting, controls, and preparing financial and tax statements.
 Fast-forward to today, and the role has evolved into something deserving of the high-ranking title of “chief financial officer,” so influential in major decision making that it is now considered among the most important in an organization’s C-suite.
 So how did the money counter transform into one of the CEO’s closest partners in driving business strategy?